 Screen and Camera

-Galaxy Core Prime has a 4.5” LCD screen with a resolution of 480X800.
+Samsung Galaxy Core Prime has a 4.5” LCD screen with a resolution of 480X800.
 This is SD resolution and not even HD.
-The pixel density is 207 PPI, which is average for the phone of this budget.
+The pixel density is 207 PPI, which is average for a phone of this budget.
 It is low resolution, but it can play 1920×1080 30 fps videos.
 This means we can enjoy HD YouTube videos with ease.
 The screen size is standard, and it is good for consuming content.

 The camera on the back of Core Prime is a 5 MP sensor with an f/2.6 aperture.
 It can record 1280×720 videos at 30fps at maximum.
 It is quite disappointing to see that there is no FHD video recording support.
 Also, the HD video recording is not that good.
 Videos have less sharpness and more noise.
 Similarly, there is a 2 MP selfie camera on the front, and it can record 480p videos at maximum.
 The video and picture quality of the front camera is good for Skype and 3G calling.
-The rear side camera can give nice results if it gets good light.
+The back camera can give nice results if it gets good light.
 It has an f/2.6 aperture, so it needs plenty of light to create better results.

 Core Prime’s back camera has a maximum picture resolution support of 2592×1944.
 Picture quality is good for this range of mobile.
-There are modes like autofocus and macro mode that make the camera very useful while taking pictures in different situations.
-Macro photos turned out pretty good in my experience.
-This gives photos with blurred backgrounds.
+There are modes like autofocus and a macro mode that make the camera very useful while taking pictures in different situations.
+Macro photos turned out pretty well in my experience.
+This gives pictures with blurred backgrounds.
 The camera has a geotagging feature and LED flash with multiple options like Night, Sports, etc. There is an HDR mode as well, which makes the final result even better.
 It is not real-time HDR, but it gets the work done.